bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ## Window Increase Function {#win-inc}

-CUBIC maintains the acknowledgment (ACK) clocking of Reno TCP by increasing the congestion window only at the reception of an ACK.
+CUBIC maintains the acknowledgment (ACK) clocking of Reno by increasing the congestion window only at the reception of an ACK.
 It does not make any changes to the TCP Fast Recovery and Fast Retransmit algorithms {{!RFC6582}}{{!RFC6675}}.

-During congestion avoidance, after a congestion event is detected by mechanisms described in {{cubic-inc}}, CUBIC changes the window increase function of Reno TCP.
+During congestion avoidance, after a congestion event is detected by mechanisms described in {{cubic-inc}}, CUBIC changes the window increase function of Reno.

 CUBIC uses the following window increase function: